 Although heat maps are pretty easy to read (it’s why they’ve become so popular, after all), there’s not much use for them if you don’t know what actions to take based on what you’re seeing.
 Fortunately, you should be able to leverage the information your heat maps provide to your benefit without the aid of a professional analyst.
 The following are a few examples of how a heat map can provide you with vital information for improving your website and your ability to convert visitors:

 You can generate heat maps based on real time data, which means that you can see how new webpages are performing.
-If nobody is visiting pages with new content or they aren’t interacting with new pages, then you can make the necessary adjustments to the page to help it perform more effectively before it’s too late.
+If nobody is visiting pages with new content, or they aren’t interacting with new pages, then you can make the necessary adjustments to the page to help it perform more effectively before it’s too late.
 It’s also a great way to see how new elements that you’ve just incorporated into your site are affecting user engagement.

 Reactive Design and Call to Action

 When viewing heat maps, you can see where visitors tend to interact with your web pages in general.
 This can provide you with very useful information on where to place elements that you want them to interact with.
 For example, if you see that there’s a lot of activity in the top right of your web pages and there’s very little activity all the way at the bottom, you might want to consider placing your CTAs at the top right.
-If you notice a lot of clicks in spaces where there’s not a lot of clickable elements, then this might be an area of the page where you should be placing more links.
+If you notice a lot of clicks in spaces where there are not a lot of clickable elements, then this might be an area of the page where you should be placing more links.

 Determine Compelling Content

 The key to generating interest in your brand, converting visitors, and nurturing leads is providing high-quality, relevant content.
 However, it’s not always easy to figure out what types of content your audience likes and what they don’t like.
 Heat maps can give you some indication of how successful your content is.
 For example, if a heat map shows that most visitors stop scrolling halfway through your content — or even just after the introductory paragraph — it likely means that they lost interest and left your page.